different-ai/obsidian-ava/README.md

 ## What is included

 - [x] **🧙 AVA Link**: Automatically generate semantic links to other pages ✅ 2022-12-07
+- [x] **🧙 AVA Link**: Automatically generate tags for your notes based on your pattern of tagging notes ✅ 2022-12-07
 - [x] **🧙 AVA Learn**: Display wikipedia links to relevant knowledge ✅ 2022-12-07
 - [ ] **🧙 AVA Search**: A search bar that uses AVA Search API
 - [ ] **🧙 AVA Do**: Display events that help you engage with what you learn